google/trillian-examples/binary_transparency/firmware/devices/usb_armory/README.md

 Firmware images
 ---------------

-Currently, the bootloader can only chain to a Linux kernel.
+Currently, the bootloader can only chain to either a Linux kernel, or a bare-metal ELF unikernel (only tested with tamago-example thus far).

 There are some invariants which must hold for this chain to work:
 1. The `firmware` partition MUST be located at the precise offset mentioned